 The cottage offers comfortable, well-equipped accommodation including a spacious, triple aspect sitting room with a 48 inch flat screen TV and superb views plus three lovely bedrooms.

 The large garden boasts a spring fed stream, with decking over, ideal for dining alfresco.

 This is a great location for walkers, cyclists and birdwatchers with both short and long scenic walks, taking in Offa's Dyke and The Shropshire Way, starting directly from the smallholding.

 Discover the Clun and Kerry Forests, the South Shropshire Hills, medieval Ludlow and Shrewsbury, Stokesay Castle and the Ironbridge Gorge, all within reach.

 A superb holiday hideaway for that relaxing break.

 Three bedrooms: 2 x double, 1 x single.
-Bathroom with corner bath, telephone-style hand shower, basin & WC.
-Ground floor basin & WC.
-Fitted kitchen with dining area.
-Large entrance/utility area.
+Bathroom with spacious rectangular shower cubicle and power shower, basin and WC.
+Ground floor basin and WC.
+Kitchen with dining area.
+Large entrance/utility.
 Sitting room.

 About the location

 Bishop's Castle 5.5 miles; Clun 6 miles; Ludlow 16 miles.